 MD2B Connect Physician ID # 262

 Where will the rotation take place: This outpatient US clinical experience will take place approximately 20 miles west of downtown Washington, DC.
 Please note this rotation involves time spent at two different locations.
 The two locations are approximately 10 miles apart.
 Therefore, transportation will be needed (either your own or via Uber or Lyft).
 For rotators who wish to remain at one location, a special arrangement can be made to accommodate you.

 Hours: Monday – Thursday 9 AM to 4 PM; Friday 9 AM to 1 PM

-What you will do: This is an outpatient experience during which you will be under the supervision of a highly regarded physician educator who is board certified in Internal Medicine and Hematology & Oncology.
+What you will do: This is an outpatient experience during which you will be under the supervision of a physician who is board certified in Internal Medicine and Hematology & Oncology.
 Following residency in internal medicine, this physician completed a fellowship in hematology and oncology as well as advanced training in the specialty at the National Institute of Health.
 This physician has a hospital appointment at the Inova Health System.

 After a few days of observation, you will take on an increasing role in patient encounters and learn the following under the preceptor’s supervision: